 The Records Management Coordinator is primarily responsible for preparing, entering, and maintaining all Incident/Offense Reports and Accident Reports that are submitted by the various deputies.
 This position also assists with submitting Sheriff's Office payroll information to the County Clerk on a bi-weekly basis.
 In addition, she serves as a back-up receptionist and telephone operator in the Administration Offices.

 The Warrants Coordinator's primary responsibility is for felony arrest warrants from Circuit Court, misdemeanor arrest warrants, commitments, and Child Support Enforcement pick-up orders.
 She is also responsible for warrant fees for the county warrants.
 The Saline County Sheriffs Office processes approximately 5 - 10 thousand warrants a year.

-Also under the Administrative branch of the Sheriff's Office, we have an Administrative Sergeant, Daniel Dodson.
-He is charge of all the vehicles, vehicle maintenance, officer equipment, officer uniforms, radios, sheriff's office computer networks, and computers.
+Administrative Lieutenant, Daniel Dodson. is charge of all the vehicles, vehicle maintenance, officer equipment, officer uniforms, radios, sheriff's office computer networks, and computers.